 What about Socialization?

-As a shy person and a former school psychologist, I do worry about the lack of socialization of my young kiddos due to the pandemic.
+As a shy person and a former school psychologist, I do worry about the lack of socialization of my kids.
 I have my reasons for the way we live currently, but I won’t get into that.

 There are socialization opportunities within K12 and the district in which we are open-enrolled.